mumble-voip/mumble/README.md

 There are two modules in Mumble; the client (mumble) and the server (murmur).
 The client works on Windows, Linux, FreeBSD, OpenBSD and macOS, while the server should work on anything Qt can be installed on.
+By the new module.

 Please note that with "Windows" we mean 7 and newer.
 Vista may be supported, but we can't guarantee it.